Hello and welcome to my author page!

 Aurora thought she was living an idyllic life learning to be a squid vessel mechanic while being raised by the alien Torquinox on the distant planet Domina.
-Now at 16, Aurora finds the Torquinox’s shared mind technology is intrusive and annoying.
+Now at 16, she feels the Torquinox’s shared mind technology is intrusive and annoying.
 She longs to feel more human and less alien.
 Aurora cannot help but question everything, even the story the Torquinox have told them of their rescue from Earth.
 The year is 2144.
 Earth, eleven light-years away, is now desolate, uninhabitable, and dreadfully distant from her imagination.

-When the great alien alliance falters, and the alien Kean attack her once peaceful planet, Aurora doubts her role in the Torquinox society and dreads all she has to lose.
+When the great alien alliance falters and the alien Kean attack her once peaceful planet, Aurora doubts her role in the Torquinox society and dreads all she has to lose.
 Abruptly she is ushered into a new era of awakening with forbidden dreams of Earth.
-She can only trust in Harvey, to scheme an escape from Domina.
+She can only trust Harvey to plan an escape from Domina.
 Her escape plan is perfect until it falters.
 Will she be able to trust Tatum, her Torquinox mentor?
-Most of all, will Aurora find the courage to create a new life she only dreamed of?
-And can she trust Tatum, a Torquinox who once watched over them, to be her ally?
+Most of all, will Aurora find the courage to live a life she only dreamed of?

 Nadir to Zenith